Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Data

-\textbf{Simulation 3: } Structure 1 for $\Sigma$. $T = 400$, $p = 600$ time series.
-Change points at $t^* = 100, 200, 300$.
 In the first time segment, the true number of clusters $K_{0} = 3$, one of which is equally merged into the other two clusters at the first change point.
 Vertex labels are randomly shuffled at the second change point, while keeping $K_{0} = 2$.
 The true number of clusters $K_{0}$ returns to 3, by moving one third of each cluster into a new, third cluster.
-Structure 2 for $\Sigma$.